switchboardpy/switchboard/docs/index.rst

 Having a `feature flipper`_ allows features to be inserted without creating long-running feature branches.
 Not having to deal with merge headaches and messy conflicts means your continuous integration builds run smoother.
-`Continous deployment`_ is now an option because dangerous code can be hidden behind a switch.
+`Continuous deployment`_ is now an option because dangerous code can be hidden behind a switch.
 In short, Switchboard turns you into a `continuous delivery ninja`_.